A Relativistic GRW Flash Process With Interaction: Introduction

 Let me mention other proposals of relativistic collapse theories: Early attempts at a relativistic version of continuous spontaneous localization (CSL) \cite{Pe90,Pe99} are divergent and lead to infinite energy increase; see also \cite{BP19}.
 A regularized relativistic version was developed by Bedingham and Pearle \cite{Bed10,Bed11,Pe15}.
 A model due to Dowker and Henson \cite{Fay02} lives on a discrete space-time and is relativistic in the appropriate lattice sense.
 A relativistic model due to Tilloy \cite{Til} is based on starting from a standard quantum field theory in a suitable regime, tracing out certain degrees of freedom, obtaining a master equation for the remaining ones, and finally using an unraveling of that master equation that should be empirically equivalent to the original quantum field theory in the regime considered.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:background}, I review the non-interacting model.
 In Section~\ref{sec:assumptions}, I describe the assumptions made on the unitary part of the time evolution.
 In Section~\ref{sec:model}, I define the interacting model.
 In Section~\ref{sec:properties}, I discuss some of its properties.
-In Section~\ref{sec:jones}, I explain where the argument by Jones et al.~to the effect that interacting relativistic GRW models be impossible went wrong.